A pasta dish at Palazzo Salato

 Advertising

 There’s no doubt about it, Sydneysiders can’t get enough of Italian food.
 And who can blame us?
 There’s something about a bowl of perfectly al dente pasta paired with a luscious, rich ragu that just hits the spot.
-And white Italian cuisine differs throughout the 20 incredible regions – broadly speaking the northern regions eat more rice and polenta, and down south they feast more on seafood – Italians share a love of beautiful, seasonal produce, choosing simplicity rather than overcomplicating dishes, and cooking food with soul.
+And while Italian cuisine differs throughout the 20 incredible regions – broadly speaking, the northern regions eat more rice and polenta, while down south they feast more on seafood – Italians share a love of beautiful, seasonal produce; they choose simplicity rather than overcomplicating dishes and cook with soul.
 No wonder we love it so much.

 Not in the mood for pasta?
 Here are our picks of the best spots for Greek and French food in Sydney.